Articles

 An intuitive way to understanding this fact is to first see that stacking any interval N number of times is represented mathematically by simply raising the interval ratio by the Nth power, which outlines an exponential curve perfectly.
 The mechanism that subdivides that exponential curve into a fraction is simply the process of wrapping the values of each degree of power around a single octave.
 Since the prime ratio of the wrapped interval will never meet the octave ratio, the subdivision is never perfect—however, the subdivision will iteratively approach perfection as more iterations pass more closely by the octave.

-Although this is not an efficient method for calculating a particular logarithm, it is an efficient way to approximate an entire logarithm table using a few ratios.
+Although this is not the preferred method for calculating a single arbitrary logarithm, it is an efficient way to generate an entire structured logarithm table using a few ratios.
 An approximate logarithm table between 1 and 2, one octave, is produced by simply iterating a ratio until a reasonably close comma is found, and sorting by the evaluated ratios.

 For example, The Circle of 53 5th: